victorsolaya/TimeSubtraction/README.md

 There is also an option to calculate the total, by pressing "Get total", which in this case would return <b>4:12</b>.

+# Contributors

+I would like to thank @shroudedcode https://github.com/shroudedcode how did the styles and how help me with the code.
+I really apreciate it.